Tej-Sharma/simple-daily-time-planner/README.md

 ## Simple Daily Time Planner React and React-Bootstrap App

-A simple single-page React app to check out your time usage over time.
+A simple single-page React app to let you plan your time usage throught out the day.

-For demo purposes of React.
-Created by Tejas Sharma.
+Mainly built for demo purposes, but you may find it useful if you are implemnting such a time-management system in your project.

 ## MainPage